AlimuzammilH/Find-your-Flix/movie1998/README.md

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.

-I've developed a similar application called "Find your Flix" which supports all language movies.
-But the only thing that differs from this application is that I've used the TMDB's recommendation engine in "Find your Flix".
-The recommendation part developed by me in this application doesn't support for multi-language movies as it consumes 200% of RAM (even after deploying it to Heroku) for generating Count Vectorizer matrix for all the 700,000+ movies in the TMDB.

 Link to "Find your Flix" application:https://movie1998.herokuapp.com/

 Don't worry if the movie that you are looking for is not auto-suggested.
 Just type the movie name and click on "Search".
 You will be good to go eventhough if you made some typo errors.